SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

     have any of the patch, leading to the recommendation that this patch is enabled "for sure" when using SpongeVanilla implementation.
-    See https://bugs.mojang.com/browse/MC-128547 for more information. panda-redstone
+    See https://bugs.mojang.com/browse/MC-128547 for more information. faster-thread-checks
+    If 'true', allows for Sponge to make better assumptinos on single threaded operations with relation to various checks for server threaded operations.
+    This is default to true due to Sponge being able to precisely inject when the server thread is available.
+This should make an already fast operation much faster for better thread checks to ensure stability of sponge's systems. map-optimization
+    If 'true', re-writes the incredibly inefficient Vanilla Map code.
+    This yields enormous performance enhancements when using many maps, but has a tiny chance of breaking mods that invasively modify Vanilla.It is strongly reccomended to keep this on, unless explicitly advised otherwise by a Sponge developer panda-redstone
     If 'true', uses Panda4494's redstone implementation which improves performance.
     See https://bugs.mojang.com/browse/MC-11193 for more information.